What is the Liddle-like Syndrome?

 Liddle Syndrome: Key Symptoms and Diagnosis

 Liddle syndrome is a form of inherited hypertension or high blood pressure.
 People suffering from this disorder typically experience signs of hypertension early in life which appears to be fairly unusual.
-If left untreated, liddle-like syndrome can cause a stroke or chronic heart disease.
+If left untreated, chronic hypertension from Liddle syndrome increases the risk of stroke, left ventricular hypertrophy, heart failure, and premature cardiovascular disease.

 Knowing About the Liddle Syndrome in More Detail